 The Islamic Interpretation

 In Islamic culture, dreams are taken very seriously, and snakes carry strong meanings.
-Seeing a snake, in particular one that bites or assaults you, is regularly visible as a sign of a hidden enemy or deceit.
+Seeing a snake, in particular one that bites or assaults you, is regularly seen as a sign of a hidden enemy or deceit.
 This is not a bodily enemy; it can be a non-secular one.

 The Psychological Meaning (Freud & Jung)